MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/parameters/pass-a-report-parameter-within-a-url.md

 >
 >  If you don't include the proxy syntax, then you need to prefix the parameter with *rp:*.

  All query parameters can have corresponding report parameters.
 You pass a query parameter to a report by passing the corresponding report parameter.
-For more information, see [Build a Query in the Relational Query Designer &#40;Report Builder and SSRS&#41;](../reporting-services/report-data/build-a-query-in-the-relational-query-designer-report-builder-and-ssrs.md).
+For more information, see [Build a Query in the Relational Query Designer &#40;Power BI Report Builder&#41;](sql/reporting-services/report-data/build-a-query-in-the-relational-query-designer-report-builder-and-ssrs).

 > [!IMPORTANT]
 >  Report parameters are case-sensitive.